-In contrast, other approaches propose automatically reformulating the query by removing words to reduce long 820 queries.
-Chaparro et al. [10] reduce terms of a low-quality query to only include the terms describing the Observed 821 822 behaviour (OB), which describes the current (mis)behaviour (i.e., incorrect or unexpected behaviour) of software.
-823 Chaparro et al. [11] evaluate a set of query reformulation strategies using existing information in bug descriptions 824 and the removal of irrelevant parts from the original query.
-Kumaran and Carvalho [33] analyze the most promising 825 826 subsets of terms from the original query to reduce queries.
-Haiduc et al. [23] propose an approach that is trained 827 with a sample of queries and relevant results in order to automatically recommend an automatic query reformulation 828 technique (expansion or reduction) to improve the performance.
-Florez et al. [16] combine query reduction and expansion 829 techniques to improve the effectiveness of bug localization.
-Other works have been proposed to improve the effectiveness 830 831 of feature location by involving users' feedback about the relevance of the retrieved results.
-For example, Wang et 832 Manuscript submitted to ACM al. [66] propose a code search approach, which incorporates user feedback to refine the query.
+In contrast, other approaches propose automatically reformulating the query by removing words to reduce long queries.
+Chaparro et al. [61] reduce terms of a low-quality query to only include the terms describing the Observed behaviour (OB), which describes the current (mis)behaviour (i.e., incorrect or unexpected behaviour) of software.
+Chaparro et al. [62] evaluate a set of query reformulation strategies using existing information in bug descriptions and the removal of irrelevant parts from the original query.
+Kumaran and Carvalho [63] analyze the most promising subsets of terms from the original query to reduce queries.
+Haiduc et al. [14] propose an approach that is trained with a sample of queries and relevant results in order to automatically recommend an automatic query reformulation technique (expansion or reduction) to improve the performance.
+Florez et al. [64] combine query reduction and expansion techniques to improve the effectiveness of bug localization.
+Other works have been proposed to improve the effectiveness of feature location by involving users' feedback about the relevance of the retrieved results.
+For example, Wang et al. [65] propose a code search approach, which incorporates user feedback to refine the query.
 Despite the effort to improve the performance of retrieving code by automatically reformulating the queries, it has been neglected in models and in industry.

-Fig. 4 shows the connections and differences between our previously published works and this work.
-At the bottom of the figure, it is possible to find our work regarding Search-Based Software Engineering (SBSE) [49].
-While [49] also uses automatic query reformulations, its goal is completely different since it does not address collaboration in SBSE.
+Fig. 3 shows the connections and differences between our previously published works and this work.
+At the bottom of the figure, it is possible to find our work regarding Search-Based Software Engineering (SBSE) [66].
+While [66] also uses automatic query reformulations, its goal is completely different since it does not address collaboration in SBSE.
 It uses automatic query reformulations as operations of the evolutionary algorithm instead of using the widespread single-point crossover plus random mutation, leveraging the latent semantics that models hold rather than randomly generating new candidate solutions.

-Fig. 4.
+Fig. 3.
 Comparing this work with our previous works

-The middle part of Fig. 4 shows the work in [45], where the human plays the role of the fitness function of the evolutionary algorithm.
-As one of its outcomes, the work in [45] motivates the need for collaboration in order to share the burden of evaluating candidate solutions, which could lead to success in problems where a single human fails.
+The middle part of Fig. 3 shows the work in [67], where the human plays the role of the fitness function of the evolutionary algorithm.
+As one of its outcomes, the work in [67] motivates the need for collaboration in order to share the burden of evaluating candidate solutions, which could lead to success in problems where a single human fails.

-The upper part of Fig. 4 shows our previously published works addressing collaboration and their differences with this work.
+The upper part of Fig. 3 shows our previously published works addressing collaboration and their differences with this work.
 Moreover, Table 3 compares these works with regard to several factors, namely: the number of queries that the different works evaluate, the criteria for collaboration that they use, the reformulation techniques that are applied, and the software engineering tasks that are addressed.
-In [43], an engineer's query is enriched (adding/removing terms) using an automatic query reformulation technique, which takes terms of the product models as input.
+In [68], an engineer's query is enriched (adding/removing terms) using an automatic query reformulation technique, which takes terms of the product models as input.
 This leads to negative results since the reformulated queries do not improve the performance in models.
-The work in [47] was our Manuscript submitted to ACM first approach where the criterion of the most confident engineer is applied to address collaboration among different engineers (without an evolutionary algorithm to perform the location of features).
-Through the work presented in [48], the work in [47] was extended with a low-cost variant, which limits the time that engineers can spend for providing knowledge.
+The work in [69] was our first approach where the criterion of the most confident engineer is applied to address collaboration among different engineers (without an evolutionary algorithm to perform the location of features).
+Through the work presented in [70], the work in [69] was extended with a low-cost variant, which limits the time that engineers can spend for providing knowledge.
 This last work also explores other existing query reformulation techniques.
-Finally, the work in [44] studies the impact that the number of engineers that participate in the collaboration has over the quality of the solution, and whether the inclusion of the engineers' confidence produces an improvement in the results.
+Finally, the work in [16] studies the impact that the number of engineers that participate in the collaboration has over the quality of the solution, and whether the inclusion of the engineers' confidence produces an improvement in the results.